 HR degree candidates are not required to write a thesis or complete a comprehensive exam.

 Costs vary depending on how many courses you are taking.
 For additional information about tuition, visit Distance Learning Tuition and Fees.

-The quickest way to apply to the program is to visit the HR Program webpage and download the required application materials.
-A completed online application form, application fee, official transcripts, official GRE scores, and three letters of reference forms are required.
-If you wish, you can phone the Graduate School at 1-800-369-9854 with any questions.
+For GRE information or to apply to the program, visit the HR Program webpage.
+If you have issues with the application process, please call the Graduate School at 1-800-369-9854.
 The application deadline for fall semester is April 1; the application deadline for spring semester is November 1.